-- The Secondary Financing is disclosed at the time of application; - No costs associated with the Secondary Financing are financed into the FHAinsured first Mortgage; - The Secondary Financing payments must be included in the total Mortgage Payment; - The Secondary Financing must not result in cash back to the Borrower except for refund of earnest money deposit or other Borrower costs paid outside of closing; - The Secondary Financing may not be used to meet the Borrower's Minimum Required Investment (MRI) Unless this comes from an approved source as identified in the FHA Single Family Handbook; a government entity or instrumentality of government may provide the borrower's 3% MRI.
+- The Secondary Financing is disclosed at the time of application; - No costs associated with the Secondary Financing are financed into the FHAinsured first Mortgage; - The Secondary Financing payments must be included in the total Mortgage Payment; - The Secondary Financing must not result in cash back to the Borrower except for refund of earnest money deposit or other Borrower costs paid outside of closing; - The Secondary Financing may not be used to meet the Borrower's Minimum Required Investment (MRI) - Unless this comes from an approved source as identified in the FHA Single Family Handbook; a government entity or instrumentality of government may provide the borrower's three percent (3%)

+MRI.
 Gifts may be used as an acceptable source.
-A HUD-approved nonprofit organization can provide assistance outside of the FHA required 3.5 MRI. - There is no maximum Combined Loan to Value (CLTV) for Secondary Financing loans provided by HUD-approved Nonprofits; and - The Second Lien may not provide for a balloon payment within 10 years from the date of execution.
+A HUD-approved nonprofit organization can provide assistance outside of the FHA required three-point five percent (3.5%) MRI.

+- There is no maximum Combined Loan to Value (CLTV) for Secondary Financing loans provided by HUD-approved Nonprofits; and - The Second Lien may not provide for a balloon payment within ten (10) years from the date of execution.